bfindleton/Cartalog/readme.txt

 == Description ==

 Cartalog is a companion plugin to the Cart66 product, the Lite or Pro version, you're choice.
-It provides a quick and easy way to add product listings, by category if desired, to any page on your site.
+It provides a quick and easy way to add product listings, by category, to any page on your site.
 Using just a couple of shortcodes you can add product shots, links to detail pages, descriptions and a fully capable Cart66 "Add to Cart" button.
 For multiple product categories you can group items into category groups with nice headings and titles.

+(Not to be confused with the iPad app of the same name by that fine Lucas Mendes Menge chap)

 == Installation ==